PhD programmes at the Faculty of Medicine

-The PhD training programmes aims to satisfy current and future needs for competence within research, development, guidance and teaching at universities, other public and private institutions, enterprises and organizations.
+Do you have a strong interest for research and wish to take a PhD?
+Our PhD training programmes aim to satisfy current and future needs for competence within research, development, guidance and teaching at universities, other public and private institutions, enterprises and organizations.

 The Faculty of Medicine offers the following PhD programmes:

-The new PhD programme will replace the following PhD programmes: PhD in Public Health, PhD Neuroscience, PhD Molecular Medicine and PhD Clinical Medicine.
+The PhD programme in Medicine is new from 1 January 2015.
+The programme replaces our previous PhD programmes in Public Health, Neuroscience, Molecular Medicine and Clinical Medicine.

-All applicants that are admitted after 1 January 2015 will be a part of the PhD programme in Medicine.
+All applicants that have been admitted after 1 January 2015 will be a part of the PhD programme in Medicine.
 The change will not have any practical consequences applicants.

 The PhD programme in Medicine covers a wide range of sub-disciplines and the research training and courses will be customized to meet the individual needs of the candidate and the project.